-Magic Kingdom guests used to have the opportunity to learn about the iconic founder until the company closed The Walt Disney Story attraction (amid an outcry from Disney loyalists).
-The Disney-MGM Studios gallery, film, and the entire 100 Years celebration humanized and paid homage to the man whose name has become synonymous with the vast media corporation.
+Magic Kingdom guests used to have the opportunity to learn about the iconic founder until the company closed The Walt Disney Story attraction (amid an outcry from Disney loyalists) that was in Town Square.
+The Disney-MGM Studios gallery, film, and the entire 100 Years celebration humanized and paid homage to the man whose name had become synonymous with the vast media corporation.

 Walt Loved a Parade

 New parades at all four parks joined in the fun for the event.
 Disney-MGM Studios hosted a retro Hollywood-style cavalcade of open-air cars and Disney stars.
 The characters got a safari makeover for Mickey's Jammin' Jungle parade at Disney's Animal Kingdom.
 The Share a Dream Come True parade at the Magic Kingdom used life-size snow globes as its theme.
 Epcot's Tapestry of Nations procession, which debuted during the Millennium event, had morphed into the Tapestry of Dreams.
 (Sadly, after the Tapestry of Dreams ended, Epcot has never presented another parade.)